 The Alaska Medicaid Coordinated Care Initiative (AMCCI), also known as the "Super-Utilizer" initiative, was launched in December 2014 to enhance care coordination for Medicaid recipients with excessive hospital emergency department (ED) utilization.
 The project was subsequently expanded to include recipients who over-utilize other medical services.
 Recipient participation in this program is voluntary.
 Enrollees are provided individualized case management services including care coordination and referrals to specialists and social service supports.
 The department currently contracts with MedExpert to provide these services telephonically.
-In addition, Qualis Health provides more intensive in-person case management services for 50 of the highest utilizers of ED services.
+In addition, Qualis Health provides more intensive in-person case management services.